How Much Do Dental Assistants Make? (2023)

 HealthJob is supported by readers.
 Some of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.

-The U.S. Bureau of Labor Statistics (BLS) reports that dental assistants make a median annual income of $38,660 or $19 per hour.
-The lowest 10% of dental assistants earned less than $29,580 and the highest 10 percent earned more than $59,540.
+The Bureau of Labor Statistics (BLS) reports that dental assistants make a median salary of $38,660 each year or $18.59 per hour.
+The bottom 10 percent of dental assistants earn less than $29,580 per year, while the top 10 percent of dental assistants earn more than $59,540 annually.

 Do Dental Assistants Get Paid Well?

-How Much Do Dental Assistants Make Starting Out?
+How Much Do Dental Assistants Get Starting Out?

-The BLS does not provide average compensation data for entry-level positions for dental assistants just starting out, but the bottom 25% of dental assistants earn $37,000 each year according to the BLS.
+The BLS does not provide average compensation data for entry-level positions for dental assistants just starting out, but the bottom 25 percent of dental assistants earn $37,000 each year.

 Where Can Dental Assistants Earn The Most?